 Therefore, as a free form of health insurance and preventative measure, why not adopt a plant-based whole food diet.?
 It’s been proven way healthier than the standard American diet we know all too well which is low in fiber, high in animal protein, bad cholesterol and even higher in refined grains and sugar.

-I changed my diet to mostly raw fruits and vegetables.
+My diet is composed of raw fruits and raw and cooked vegetables.
 I am living proof of plant-based health benefits, having lost nearly fifty pounds.
 My blood pressure went way down, I am stronger, feel a heck of a lot better and likely will live a lot longer than I would have eating the way I used to.

 I believe plant-based whole food could bring you similar benefits.
 Try it out for thirty days and see if you don’t lose an inch or two off your waistline.